JerryCoralis/Modeling_freefall_from_space/Code_log.md

 [Feb.
 11 - night]
 - Working on prepping data, first iteration removes all rows that contain only NaN via any(rawArray,2)

-- !!! vectorization = when you use a matrix operation to reduce a loop ie) if you wanted to add 1 to each element in an array, it is cheaper to do an matrix operation then to loop through every element
+> !!! vectorization = when you use a matrix operation to reduce a loop
+> if you wanted to add 1 to each element in an array, it is cheaper to do an matrix operation then to loop through every element

 - columns of data are stored in variables that are called when plotting
 - plotting (time,altitude) we have some data anomalies